hortonworks-gallery/ambari-zeppelin-service/README.md

 ```
 2+2
 ```
   - Test pyspark by entering some python commands in the second cell and press Shift-Enter to execute.
-This should execute instantaneously
 ```
 %pyspark
 a=(1,2,3,4,5,6)